hrgdavor/m6js/README.md

 # j6sx

-Library for JavaScript UI focused on ES6 and JSX (templates strictly JSX).
-Compatibility with older ES through babel if needed, but without disrupting the library concepts to accommodate older ES.
+JavaScript UI library.
+Focused on ES6 and JSX (templates strictly JSX).
+ - if needed Compatibility with older ES through babel
+ - when considering new library concepts will unlikely consider older ES